Roads in Saskatchewan: Current infrastructure system

-At its peak, in the mid 1970s, Saskatchewan hosted 16,679 km of rail lines, which has declined to 13041 km as of 1999.
+At its peak, in the mid 1970s, Saskatchewan had 16679 km of rail lines, which has declined to 13041 km as of 1999.
 As rail lines are abandoned, a trend which is still continuing, and as elevators are consolidated, the demand for improved roads and highways is ongoing.
 Improvements are being made on the highway and road network to provide reduced damage to the road system by overweight vehicles.
 This is achieved by two methods, legislation on trucking, and upgrading the road system to support the vehicle weight.

 Saskatchewan covers a vast area, with the majority of the south central grasslands supporting an agricultural economy.
 The province sustains only 2% of Canada's population, and 20% of Canada's roads.
 Challenges are presented to support increased demands on the road infrastructure.
 Over 4000 km of rail lines are not being used (and this number is rising), with this mode of transportation replaced by vehicular traffic.
 As well Saskatchewan's economy is diversifying into the oil and gas sector, and mining which also is increasing truck traffic.
 Roads are becoming secondary highways to provide means for the agricultural farmer or the industry trucker to find a route to a city market or consolidated elevator.
 The quantity of smaller wood grain elevators has declined in favour of concrete inland grain terminals.
 Grain hauling by truck by tonne-kilometre has increased 17 times over the level of the 1970s.
 Thin membrane surface TMS roads handle vehicle and light traffic routes.
 Gravel highways suffice if the average annual daily traffic (AADT) is below 150 vehicles a day.
 Saskatchewan classifies road system depending on amount of use or road function and can be further designated as major arterial, minor arterial, collector and local.